Maintain team compliance with health and safety standards in a food business

 Prior knowledge that will help with this topic

-• Level 2 Food Safety in Manufacturing (or equivalent) – essential for understanding the hygiene and safety context of the role.
+• Level 2 Food Safety in Manufacturing (or equivalent) – understanding of HACCP, cross-contamination, and personal hygiene.

 Key Terminology